gl-cli/glab/docs/source/mr/create.md

   -i, --related-issue string   Create merge request for an issue.
 The merge request title will be created from the issue if --title is not provided.
       --remove-source-branch   Remove Source Branch on merge
-      --reviewer usernames     Request review from users by their usernames -s, --source-branch string   The Branch you are creating the merge request.
+      --reviewer usernames     Request review from users by their usernames --signoff                Append a DCO signoff to the merge request description.
+  -s, --source-branch string   The Branch you are creating the merge request.
 Default is the current branch.
       --squash-before-merge    Squash commits into a single commit when merging -b, --target-branch string   The target or base branch into which you want your code merged